oscar-project/documentation/docs/versions/oscar-2301.md

     As such, we do not provide a boolean value indicating if a given document can be harmful/adult content, but rather the raw perplexity.
     We have found a threshold that works well in **English**, but encourage you to experiment with it and to report back your findings.

-### Locality sentitive hashing
+### Locality Sentitive Hashing

 We use [TLSH](https://tlsh.org/papers.html) to compute a hash for each document.

-[Locality sensitive hashing](https://fr.wikipedia.org/wiki/Locality_sensitive_hashing) is a hashing method that computes similar hashes for similar documents.
+[Locality sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) is a hashing method that computes similar hashes for similar documents.

 This can be used to do both exact- and near- deduplication.

 Hashes are at `metadata.tlsh`.

 ### Minor changes